Availability As Early As The First Week Of December

 Dryer vent servicing and fireplace inspection.

-Dryer appliance must be function, and connected to a duct which exhausts outdoors.
+Dryer appliance must be function, and connected to a duct which exhausts outdoors (with the exception of venting outdoors on ground level, not performed during winter).

-All caps are comprised of UL-listed stainless steel, and are guaranteed for life against rust and corrosion.
+All caps are comprised of UL-listed stainless steel, and are guaranteed for life against rust and corrosion (not performed during winter).

-Top-sealing damper "cap" which takes the place of the original damper located in the throat, above the fireplace opening.
+Top-sealing damper "cap" which takes the place of the original damper located in the throat, above the fireplace opening (not performed during winter).

 Some instances will result in appointment termination and a service charge (discovery of live embers, snow-covered driveway, etc).